 Interstate 86 is the major east-west corridor extending through Chemung and Steuben Counties, and there are numerous opportunities for community revitalization and private sector investment at exits in the City of Corning, City of Elmira, Town of Erwin, Village of Bath and more.

-For example, Three Rivers worked with Southern Tier Economic Growth (STEG) in 2020 to develop a development prospectus for Opportunity Zone 7 located at the I86 Exit 56 in the City of Elmira.
+For example, Three Rivers worked with Southern Tier Economic Growth (STEG) to develop a development prospectus for Opportunity Zone 7 located at the I86 Exit 56 in the City of Elmira.

-In 2020 Three Rivers President, Susan Payne collaborated with HUNT Engineers to develop an economic development strategy for the Village of Bath, also located at a prime I86 exit and entrance to Finger Lakes Wine Country.
+Three Rivers Development Corporation collaborated with HUNT Engineers to develop an economic development strategy for the Village of Bath, also located at a prime I86 exit and entrance to Finger Lakes Wine Country.
 The Village’s proximity to the I86 corridor, its status as the Steuben County seat and the proximity to the many activities and destinations surrounding Keuka Lake area, means the Village’s economic vitality has wide ranging implications and influence throughout the region.
 The new economic development strategy is built on four major pillars including strengthening the real property tax base, becoming a destination by leveraging its many assets ranging from quality of life to it location as a major gateway to tourists, attracting public and private investment, and growing its customer base.
 Three Rivers will continue to collaboration with agencies such as Steuben County IDA to actively support the Village as it proceeds with implementation of its economic development action plan.
 Three Rivers also prepared an investment prospectus for the Village to use in attracting property developers and small businesses.
-Since early 2021, the Village has experienced business investment.

 I86 Innovation Corridor

 Three Rivers Development spearheaded development of an economic development strategy for the I86 Corridor, for the region extending from Elmira in Chemung County to Painted Post in Steuben County.